GuillaumeTrebuchet/KC705_pci_driver/README.md

 - pnputil is a life saver a lot of the time.
 It's a utility to do a lot of usefull stuff with PNP devices.
 You can enumerate them, desinstall the driver, disable a device, restart a device etc... just remote into your target computer and use pnputil in an admin command prompt.
 - It seems like auto provisioning is unable to uninstall the driver a lot of the time (Maybe because of PnpLockdown ?). pnputil can help here too.
 Didn't find a satisfying solution yet.

+# FPGA design
+I have a very simple design for now, that just does memory DMA.
+Probably gonna share that at some point, just need to figure out a simple way to do it without too much hassle with the generated IPs.